 A rash can be local to just one small part of the body, or it can cover a large area.
-Rashes come in many forms; they can be dry, moist, bumpy, smooth, cracked, or blistered; they can be painful, itch, and even...
-Read more
+Rashes come in many forms.
+They can be dry, moist, bumpy, smooth, cracked, or blistered; they can be painful, itch, and even change color.

 Rashes affect millions of people across the world; some rashes may need no treatment and will clear up on their own, some can be treated at home; others might be a sign of something more serious.